 A minimum of 9 TRU credits (distance or on-campus)

-45 credits total, with a GPA of 2.00 or higher over all courses required to complete this credential, as follows:
+45 credits total, with a GPA of 2.00 (a grade of C-) or higher in all courses required to complete this credential, as follows:

 FNCE 2121, Financial Management (3)

 BBUS 3631, Open Communication: Effective Communication Skills (3)